 Within an hour or two of Harry's birth, two consultants, one Paediatric and one Obstetric told us there would be an investigation called a Root Cause Analysis (RCA) to find out what had happened.
 The day after Harry died, November 10th, Sarah and Tom asked the consultant in charge of Harry's care at William Harvey Hospital, Dr Kwok Sean Mun, whether Harry's death would be reported to the coroner.
-They were told no, there was no requirement as the cause of death was known, HIE (Brain damage).
-Subsequently the Trust were asked several more times but they refused including in writing and in a recorded meeting.
+They were told no, there was no requirement as the cause of death was known, HIE Grade 3 (Severe Brain damage).
+Subsequently, the Trust were asked several more times but they refused including in writing in the RCA and in a recorded meeting.

 We were deeply uneasy as the RCA was being conducted by Dr Clare Redfearn who was the clinical lead of the maternity ward and was effectively investigating here own staff, colleagues and policies she may well have instigated.
 It later transpired that Dr Redfearn had only become a consultant 2 months before Harry's death and this was her first and only RCA.
 We raised our concerns with the Trust but they were dismissed.